fluxcd/helm-controller/docs/api/helmrelease.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ObjectMeta holds the template for metadata including Labels and Annotations</p>
+<p>ObjectMeta holds the template for metadata like labels and annotations.</p>
 </td>
 </tr>
 <tr>